-Today is September 17 and the Navigate the Chaos question to consider is “do you remind yourself that somethings are bigger than yourself?”
-People who navigate the chaos understand that somethings are just bigger than their personal goals.
-USC head coach Clay Helton is competitive and guided his team to the 2016 Rose Bowl championship.
-But he also understands that somethings are just bigger than the game itself.
+Today is September 17 and the Navigate the Chaos question to consider is “how often do you remind yourself somethings are bigger than yourself?”

+Another way of viewing Shaw’s quote is to believe in some things in life are bigger than you are.
+USC head football coach Clay Helton is competitive and guided his team to the 2016 Rose Bowl championship.
+As someone who has navigated the chaos, he also understands some things are just bigger than the game itself.
 Thanks to an arrangement with Western Michigan coach Tim Lester, Helton was able to get USC long snapper Jake Olson into the game.

 What’s so special about this is that Olson is blind.
 Olson ran onto the field with his teammate holding his shoulder and made a successful snap for USC to kick the extra point.
 Olson had been a part of the USC football team for years.
 He worked hard and Helton wanted to give him a chance.

 To make that happen Helton called Lester and offered to make a most unique deal.
 USC would not rush Western Michigan’s first extra-point attempt if they would not rush an extra-point attempt involving Olson.
-“Coach Helton told me what the kid meant to the team, I told him we’d be happy to be part of it,” Lester said.
+According to Lester “Coach Helton told me what the kid meant to the team, I told him we’d be happy to be part of it.”

 Fernández Anaya quickly caught up with him, but instead of exploiting Mutai’s mistake to speed past and claim an unlikely victory, he stayed behind and, using gestures, guided the Kenyan to the line and let him cross first.

 According to Fernández Anaya “He (Abel Mutai) was the rightful winner.
 He created a gap that I could not have closed.
 I did not deserve to win it.
 I did what I had to do.
 He was the rightful winner.
 He created a gap that I could not have closed if he had not made a mistake.
 As soon as I saw he was stopping, I knew I wasn’t going to pass him.”